 On this website under the blog section there is a tab named Translate on the right side of the page at the top of the sidebar.
 Open the drop down menu on this tab and select the language needed.

 Our language will always be community informed and strength-based.
-We will be using person first language to be inclusive of all people, and ensure all of our content is anti-oppressive.
+We will be using identity first language to eradicate the stigma that the word Disabled is dirty, and we will ensure all of our content is anti-oppressive.

 We do not use academic language and we try to use plain language so our content can be translated easier by programs, and to be accessible by those who use English as a second language.